Towards Automated Identification of Violation Symptoms of Architecture Erosion: Results

 Figure~\ref{F:Statement} presents the feedback from the 24 respondents on the usefulness of the trained models, i.e., the automated identification of violation symptoms from the textual content of code review comments.
 According to the results, most of the respondents (66.7\%) agreed that the violation symptoms identified by our models represent potential architectural violations (Statement 1).
 37.5\% respondents agreed that the identified violation symptoms can be used to improve the code quality (Statement 2), while 41.7\% respondents had a neutral attitude about this statement.
 54.2\% of the respondents agreed that the identified violation symptoms contain potentially constructive and useful architectural information (Statement 3).

 Statements 3 to 6 investigate whether the trained classifiers can play an auxiliary role in development and code reviews.
-Approximately 41.7\% respondents strongly agreed (12.5\%) or agreed (29.2\%) that the identified violation symptoms can help identify violation-related issues faster than manual identification (Statement 4); this indicates that the classifiers may help to speed up code review.
+Approximately 41.7\% respondents strongly agreed (12.5\%) or agreed (29.2\%) that the identified violation symptoms can help identify violation-related issues faster than manual identification (Statement 4), while there are still nearly half of the participants convey their uncertainty; the proportion of positive responses indicates that the classifiers may not fully replace manual efforts, but to some extent they can speed up the identification of violation-related issues during code review.
 Moreover, the majority (62.5\%) of the respondents strongly agreed (4.2\%) or agreed (58.3\%) that automated identification can help locate and prioritize architectural violation issues (Statement 5).
 Furthermore, 41.7\% of the respondents agreed that the identified violation symptoms can inspire them to find out other (or similar) violation symptoms (Statement 6).
-Notably, one respondent strongly disagreed with all six statements, indicating that he/she might not believe that ML and DL-based classifiers can be useful for identifying architectural violations in practice; we did not treat this response as an outlier.
+Notably, one respondent strongly disagreed with all six statements, indicating that he/she might not believe that ML/DL-based classifiers can be useful for identifying architectural violations in practice; we did not treat this response as an outlier.
+Moreover, only a small number of participants (ranging from 2 for Statement 1 to 5 for Statement 6) chose the ``\textit{I Don't Know}'' option.
 We further analyzed the responses for the six statements and found no significant statistical differences between the identified violation symptoms.
-Overall, Figure~\ref{F:Statement} shows that positive feedback (strongly agree + agree) surpasses negative (disagree + strongly disagree) and neural feedback in most of the statements, except for Statement 2.
+Overall, Figure~\ref{F:Statement} shows that positive feedback (strongly agree + agree) surpasses negative (disagree + strongly disagree) and neutral feedback in most of the statements, except for Statement~2.

 In terms of the semi-structured interviews, the six practitioners that accepted our invitation are denoted as I1 to I6 in Table 7.
 Each interview lasted approximately 30 to 40 minutes, resulting in a total of 189 minutes of audio recordings.
 Furthermore, the transcripts of these interviews spanned 35 pages with over 22K words.
 In general, all of them expressed a positive attitude towards such an automated way to identify violation symptoms from code review comments.
 We present the key common points of the interviewees' opinions below: